Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

     ## [1] 11

 11 albums so far!
-Do note that in reality, *The Alchemy Index* albums (divided into the four elements of *Fire*, *Water*, *Air*, and *Earth*) were organized into two albums of two elements each (released in 2007 and 2008 respectively).
-I divided each element album individually because they're each stylistically very different and for the purposes of the lyrics analysis, I thought it would be better to categorize them into distinct albums.
+Do note that in reality, **The Alchemy Index** albums (divided into the four elements of **Fire**, **Water**, **Air**, and **Earth**) were organized into two albums of two elements each (released in 2007 and 2008 respectively).
+I divided each element album individually because they're stylistically very different from one another and for the purposes of the lyrics analysis later on, I thought it would be better to categorize them into distinct albums.

-Another way to do the above and in much readable code is to use the `n_distinct()` function from the `dply` package while also taking advantage of the `magrittr` pipes:
+Another way to do the above and in more readable code is to use the `n_distinct()` function from the `dply` package while also taking advantage of the `magrittr` pipes:

 ``` r
 df %>% select(album) %>% n_distinct()